 The District's corrective action plan at the end of this report includes the views and planned corrective action of its responsible officials.
 We are not required to audit and have not audited these responses and planned corrective actions and therefore provide no assurances as to their accuracy.

-This finding is similar to prior-year finding 2021-01.
+This finding is similar to prior-year finding 2022-02 and was initially reported in fiscal year 2017.